 The Team Maths Challenge (TMC) is a competition which gives pupils the opportunity to tackle a variety of engaging mathematical activities while developing teamwork and communication skills.

 Supporting other mathematicians

 Many of our more able maths students are keen to share their understanding with other students in different age groups.
-Currently our Y13s help run revision sessions with our Y11s.
-Y12s help with Y10 students and Y9s are helping in Y7 tutor groups to improve numeracy in our youngest mathematicians.
+Currently our Y12s help with Y7, 8 and 9 students and Y8s are helping in Y7 tutor groups to improve numeracy in our youngest mathematicians.

 If you are keen to get involved in one of our schemes please enquire with Mrs Nash, who would be happy to welcome you on board.